 Think less about putting your logo on everything and more about creating shared moments that reflect your brand's personality.
 The goal is to turn abstract values into lived experiences that your team will remember long after the event ends.

 - Tell a Story: Frame the event around a core theme.
-If a company value is "Innovation," you could host a workshop where teams build something together.
+If a company value is "Innovation," host a workshop where teams build something together.
 This makes the value an action, not just a word on a poster.

 For a deeper look at creating these moments, check out our guide on inspiring corporate event entertainment ideas.